 3. Highlight Your Cheekbones

 If you have amazing cheekbones or want to create these angles, it’s time to let your patches grow in the hollows of your cheeks.
 You can then trim and style your patches around your mouth so it looks intentional.

 David Beckham is our inspiration for this look.
 As you can see, he grows his scruff longer around the sideburns and cheeks, but he shaves the area around his mouth clean, only allowing for a mustache and soul patch—which is neatly trimmed back.

-4. Style A Van Dyke Beard
+4. Patchy to Van Dyke Beard

-If you really don’t like the patches in your cheeks and jawline, you should opt for a Van Dyke beard that only requires chin hair and a mustache with a soul patch under the bottom lip.
+If you really don’t like the patches in your cheeks and jawline, opt for a Van Dyke beard that only requires chin hair and a mustache with a soul patch under the bottom lip.

 Johnny Depp pulls off this look exceptionally well, revealing that you can always style your scruff even in a minimalist way.
 If you have longer chin hair, you can also elongate your chin using this facial hair technique.

 5. Go for the Full Scruff